symmetree-labs/zerostash/README.md

 ## How to

+You can also download a static Linux binary from the [GitHub Releases](https://github.com/rsdy/zerostash/releases) page.
+Place it in your `$PATH`, and then run:

+    0s help

+An example config file can be found [here](https://gist.github.com/rsdy/6c4b00d42e008f6cdeba5f3640d39f72).
+Place it in `$XDG_CONFIG_HOME/zerostash/config.toml`, and edit as needed.
+On most systems, you will need to place the file at `~/.config/zerostash/config.toml`

+Using a configuration file is optional.

-The usual Rust incantation will do.
+The usual Rust incantation will also do to build the binary yourself.
 A nightly compiler is needed for a few dependencies.

     cargo +nightly build --release

+To get help on usage, try:

+    cargo +nightly run --release --bin 0s help

+**Expect some commands to be useless**.
+This is highly experimental software, and functionality is missing.
+At least the following commands **will** work:

+ * `wipe`
+ * `ls`
+ * `commit`
+ * `checkout`

+## Benchmarks

 At the moment, this is a non-functional demonstration of the object format.
 You can do something like so: